What is Electrification?

 Electrification of Transport

 Transportation is one of the biggest sectors where electric counterparts are quickly taking over.
-With increasing developments in the more-electric aircraft, electric vehicles, and electric trains, the future of transport is starting to look fully electric.
+With increasing developments in more-electric aircraft, electric vehicles, and electric trains, the future of transport is starting to look fully electric.
 With electrification giants such as Tesla paving the way and constantly growing the potential of battery power, the future of electric vehicles and transport is looking bright.

 Electrification of Energy